Hot Chip: Other recordings

 Hot Chip released a DJ-Kicks compilation album in 2007, and the mix album A Bugged Out Mix by Hot Chip in 2009 on the Bugged Out label.

+In 2007 some official remixes were released, which they produced for Kraftwerk.

 In 2008, the band released an EP which included collaborations with Robert Wyatt.
 Wyatt sang and reworked versions of three tracks from Made in the Dark, and the Hot Chip with Robert Wyatt and Geese EP also included a remix by Geese, a string quartet based in London who have regularly contributed to Hot Chip's recordings.

 Alexis Taylor released a solo album in 2008, Rubbed Out, which saw him focusing more on the fundamental sounds used by Hot Chip.
 This led to a more downtempo and bluesy album than his works with Hot Chip.

 Joe Goddard has also released solo productions including "Bassline '12" and "Gabriel", the latter of which was featured in the 2013 video game Grand Theft Auto V. He has also remixed songs from other artists including Disclosure, Breach, Dirty Projectors, Nneka, and Kanye West.

 The band covered the William Onyeabor song "Atomic Bomb" for the Luaka Bop compilation What?! in 2014.